 For the convenience of Manalapan Township residents, recycling facilities are available in the Public Works yard, located at 207 Route 522.
 Access to the facilities is made available Monday-Saturday from 7:00 a.m. to 2:00 p.m.
-Containers are available for newspaper, cardboard, co-mingled (cans, bottles, plastic), metal, covered electronics, (desktop or personal computers, monitors, televisions) and used clothing.
+Containers are available for newspaper, cardboard, co-mingled (cans, bottles, plastic), metal, covered electronics (desktop or personal computers, monitors and televisions), and used clothing.

 Regular office hours are Monday thru Friday from 8:30 am – 4:30 pm.